larecipe/larecipe-docs/vue-components-support.md

 <larecipe-progress type="success" :value="60"></larecipe-progress>

-> {primary} You can achieve the same effect on the installation page by including a progress component inside a card.
+> {primary} You can achieve the same effect on the overview page by including a progress component inside a card.

 Input: